Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 - cortx-monitor RPMs named as cortx-sspl.

-- cortx-monitor service named as sspl-ll.
+- cortx-monitor service named as sspl.

 1. Before you build the RPM, you'll need to install the dependencies using: